 DIRECTOR TRADEMARK (Quentin Tarantino): (Red Apple cigarettes): When the Bride arrives at the Tokyo airport, she walks in front of a Red Apple cigarettes advertisement.
 Red Apple is a "Tarantino brand", one of several fictional products that are often seen in his films.
 Julie Dreyfus (Sofie Fatale) is the Red Apple model.

 The church scene was shot in the Mojave Desert outside of Lancaster, California.
 Keep an eye out during this scene for cameos by Samuel L. Jackson as the dead organ player and Bo Svenson as the preacher.

-Quentin Tarantino, in his conversation with Indian director Anurag Kashyap, admitted that the celebrated manga animation-action sequence in Kill Bill was inspired from 2001 Hindi-Tamil film, Aalavandhan (2001) starring Kamal Haasan.
-Tarantino was quoted saying 'Yes, saw this Indian serial-killer film which showed violence as animated'.
+Quentin Tarantino, in his conversation with Indian Director Anurag Kashyap, admitted that the celebrated manga animation-action sequence in Kill Bill was inspired from the Hindi-Tamil film, Aalavandhan (2001) starring Kamal Haasan.
+Tarantino was quoted saying 'Yes, saw this Indian serial killer film which showed violence as animated'.